Skip to content

 Why 62.5 kHz, SF7, and CR8 Work So Well

-This configuration delivers the ideal balance between range and responsiveness for a shared ISM-band mesh:
+Based on real world testing, this configuration delivers the ideal balance between range and responsiveness for a shared ISM-band mesh:

 • Narrowband (62.5 kHz): Increases link budget and reduces adjacent-channel interference